MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 AKS Hybird - section below needs complete review....

 Security is one of the most important aspects of any architecture.
 To explore how Azure Stack HCI controls can increase the security posture of your application workloads, we recommend reviewing the [Security design principles](../security/principles.md).
-If your Azure Stack HCI clusters will host sensitive workload that comply with the regulatory requirements of the Payment Card Industry Data Security Standard (PCI-DSS 3.2.1), review [Azure Stack HCI security considerations](/azure-stack/hci/concepts/security).
+If you plan to deploy workloads that must comply with specific regulatory compliance regulations, please review [Azure Stack HCI and security standards](/azure-stack/hci/assurance/azure-stack-security-standards) for information on the following security standards:

-To learn about DoD Impact Level 5 (IL5) support and requirements with Azure Stack HCI, review [Azure Government IL5 isolation requirements](/azure/azure-government/documentation-government-impact-level-5#azure-hybrid-workloads-service).
+- Federal Information Processing Standard (FIPS) 140
+- Common Criteria for Information Technology Security Evaluation (CC)
+- International Organization for Standardization (ISO/IEC) 27001:2022
+- Payment Card Industry (PCI) Data Security Standards (DSS)
+- Health Insurance Portability and Accountability Act of 1996 (HIPAA)

 When discussing security of Azure Stack HCI, it is important to distinguish between _HCI platform security_ and _workload security_.
 HCI platform security is the responsibility of the platform or cluster administrators, while workload security is the responsibility of the workload admins and application developers.
 Azure Stack HCI has considerations and recommendations for both roles.